 By Tolit Ivan and Ajok Diana

-Parents in Gulu are yet to embrace the human Papilloma Virus (HPV) vaccine, a vaccine that reduces ones likelihood of acquiring cervical cancer by 95 percent.
+Parents in Gulu are yet to embrace the Human Papilloma Virus (HPV) vaccine that reduces one’s likelihood of acquiring cervical cancer by 95 per cent.

-The HPV is a cancer causing virus that is sexually transmitted by men.
-It can only be stopped by vaccination.
+The HPV is a cancer-causing virus sexually transmitted by men stoppable by vaccination.

-It is estimated that 115 percent of children got the first dose of the vaccine in 2018 but only 47 percent returned for the second dose.
+For Gulu, it stands at 51% for the first dose and 45% for the second dose.
+Statistics from the Ministry of health also indicate a drop in the update of the drugs in the past three years (2016-2018).
+It is estimated that 115 per cent of children got the first dose of the vaccine in 2018 but only 47 per cent returned for the second dose.